 This curriculum brings together computing, design and cognitive psychology.
 It offers a research-based approach to designing interactive, software and technical systems.

 It enables you to shape the world through what you design.

 We welcome students with a wide variety of backgrounds.
 We favour everyone who is interested in improving the way technology is made available to people and intertwined with their lives.
 We favour:

 The HCI programme is an internationally accredited 2 year Master's programme (120 ECTS), fully in English, offered by the Tallinn University’s School of Digital Technologies.

 The aim of the HCI programme is to prepare specialists, equipped with knowledge and skills for designing meaningful technology.
 You will undertake interdisciplinary courses, projects and research from the disciplines of design, technology, and cognitive psychology.
 The programme is organized in layers, from a very solid core to flexible of electives allowing you to fine-tune your education.

-Our lectures and seminars usually take place on Thursdays, Fridays and Saturdays, every second week during the semester, but lab work can be pursued every day as our labs are open 24/7.
+Our lectures and seminars usually take place on Wednesdays, Thursdays and Fridays, every second week during the semester, but lab work can be pursued every day as our labs are open 24/7.
 Occasionally some courses are organized in shorter, more intensive study cycles, or delivered via the Internet, as web-based courses.

 The Human-Computer Interaction curriculum is available here.